 OSTP/Office of Science Data Management Requirements

-Project Principal Investigators are responsible to meet OSTP (Office of Science and Technology Policy) and DOE Office of Science data management requirements for long-term data sharing and preservation.
+Project Principal Investigators are responsible for meeting OSTP (Office of Science and Technology Policy) and DOE Office of Science data management requirements for long-term data sharing and preservation.
 The OSTP has issued a memorandum on Increasing Access to the Results of Federally Funded Scientific Research (http://www.whitehouse.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf) and the DOE has issued a Statement on Digital Data Management.

 NERSC resources are intended for users with active allocations, and as described below, NERSC cannot guarantee long-term data access without a prior, written, service-level agreement.
 Please carefully consider these policies, including their limitations and restrictions, as you develop your data management plan.

 NERSC Global Filesystem (NGF)

 NGF is a collection of centerwide file systems, based on IBM’s GPFS, available on nearly all systems at the facility.
-The several different file systems that comprise NGF include: one providing a common login user environment for all our systems, one for sharing data among collaborators on a science project or team, and one for high bandwidth short term storage across systems at the facility.
+There are two main file systems that comprise NGF: one providing a common login user environment for all our systems (global common) and one for sharing data among collaborators on a science project or team (project).
 The main focus of NGF is data sharing, ease of workflow management (i.e., not moving data around or maintaining unnecessary copies of data), and data analysis.

 Scratch File Systems

 Our two primary computational systems, Edison and Cori, have dedicated parallel file systems based on Lustre that are optimized for short-term storage of application output and checkpoints.

 Cori has an additional layer of high-performance SSD storage that is available to users on a per-job or short-term basis.

 Archival Storage (HPSS)